liquidapps-io/docs/docs/liquidx/add-a-chain.md

 cd contracts/eos
 ```

+Ensure that you add `dappservicex@eosio.code` to the active permission level of the account.

 ## Register chain

 You must execute the [`setchain`](https://bloks.io/account/liquidx.dsp?loadContract=true&tab=Tables&account=liquidx.dsp&scope=liquidx.dsp&limit=100&action=setchain) action on the [`liquidx.dsp`](https://bloks.io/account/liquidx.dsp) account on the EOS mainnet with the mainnet account created to represent the chain name.
 The syntax is as follows: